mudit2912/CS348-Project/milestone_2/README.md

 Attempting to login with an incorrect username or password will give the appropriate error messages.
 A correct login will display a success message.

-This functionality will be extended upon for later submissions.
+## New in Milestone 2:
-- We will implement session management to store & maintain authentication states
+- Session management (backend server stores & maintains authentication state)
-- /login and /signup will redirect to a home page if user is already logged in, and vice versa if user is not logged in
+- Protected routes (can only access /login & /signup if not logged in)

 #### Create Account
 Open http://localhost:3000/signup, or click the 'Sign Up' button on the login page.